Font-weight - Property CSS

 font-weight: unset

-Common values are presented on these pages: initial
+Common values are presented on these pages: initial, inherit, revert, revert-layer, unset.

 The animation is more or less jerky depending on the font chosen.
 Indeed, some fonts only have two or three thicknesses of weight,